vladislavmarkov/data_registry/docs/index.md

 ## Static entries

-One way to use **data::registry** is to define entries as simple static variables.
+One way to use **data::registry** is to define entries as simple static variables by *_e* macro with just two arguments - a tag and a type.

 Example: